Economic ethics: Culture

-Economic ethics attempts to incorporate morality and cultural value qualities to account for the limitation of economics, which is that human decision making is not restricted to rationality.
+Economic ethics attempts to incorporate morality and cultural value qualities to account for the limitation of economics, which is that human decision-making is not restricted to rationality.
 This understanding of culture unites economics and ethics as a complete theory of human action.
 Academic culture has increased interest in economic ethics as a discipline.
-This led to an increased awareness of the cultural externalities of the actions of economic agents, as well as limited separation between the spheres of culture, which has purposed further research into their ethical liability.
+This led to an increased awareness of the cultural externalities of the actions of economic agents, as well as limited separation between the spheres of culture, which has prompted further research into their ethical liability.
 For example, a limitation of only portraying the instrumental value of a piece of artwork is that it may disregard its intrinsic value and thus should not be solely quantified.
 Artwork can also be considered a public good due to its intrinsic value, given its potential to contribute to national identity and educate its audience on its subject matter.
 Intrinsic value can also be quantified as it is incrementally valuable, regardless of whether it is sacred by association and history or not.

 Application to economic methodologies

 Experimental economics

 The development of experimental economics in the late 20th century created an opportunity to empirically verify the existence of normative ethics in economics.
 Vernon L. Smith and his colleagues discovered numerous occurrences that may describe economic choices under the veil of ignorance.
 Conclusions from the following economic experiments indicate that economic agents use normative ethics in making decisions while also seeking to maximise their payoffs.
-For example, in experiments on honesty, it is predicted that lying will occur when it increases these payoffs notwithstanding the results, which proved otherwise.
-It is found that people also employ the "50/50 rule" in dividing something regardless of the distribution of power in the decision making process.
+For example, in experiments on honesty, it is predicted that lying will occur when it increases these payoffs, notwithstanding the results, which proved otherwise.
+It is found that people also employ the "50/50 rule" to divide something regardless of the distribution of power in the decision-making process.

 Experimental economic studies of altruism have identified it as an example of rational behaviour.
-The absence of an explanation for such behaviour indicates an antithesis in experimental economics in that it interprets morality as both an endogenous and exogenous factor subject to the case at hand.
+The absence of an explanation for such behaviour indicates an antithesis in experimental economics in that it interprets morality as both an endogenous and exogenous factor, subject to the case at hand.
 Research into the viability of normative theory as an explanation for moral reasoning is needed, with the experimental design focused on testing whether economic agents under the conditions assumed by the theory produce the same decisions as those predicted by the theory.
-This is given that, under the veil of ignorance, agents may be "non-tuist" in the real world as the theory suggests.
+This is given that, under the veil of ignorance, agents may be "non-tuist" in the real world, as the theory suggests.